Judy Genshaft

-Judy Lynn Genshaft (/ˈɡɛnˌʃæft/; born January 7, 1948) was President of University of South Florida from 2000 to 2019.
+Judy Lynn Genshaft (/ˈɡɛnˌʃæft/; born January 7, 1948) is the former President of University of South Florida, where she served from 2000 to 2019.
 She stepped down from the position in July 2019 after a 19-year tenure.

 Early life and education

 Genshaft was born and raised in Canton, Ohio, in 1948.
 Her father, a Russian immigrant, fled to the United States because of conscription.
 Her mother is a Canton native with family roots in Russia.

 She graduated from University of Wisconsin at Madison with a Bachelor of Arts in social work and psychology in 1969.
 She completed her master's degree in 1973 and doctorate in 1975 at Kent State University in school counseling and counseling psychology, respectively.

 Career

 Genshaft joined the faculty of Ohio State University in 1976 as an assistant professor in school psychology.
 She was the chair of the Department of Educational Services and Research at Ohio State from 1987 to 1992, rising to the role of chair of OSU's senate from 1990 to 1991.

 In 1992, Genshaft became dean of the school of Education at the University at Albany.
 After a national search and recommended by the search committee, Hitchcock promoted her to Vice President of Academic Affairs.
 She became the provost at the university at Albany in 1997.